hmlongco/Factory/README.md

 ## Simplified Syntax

-You may have noticed in the previous example that Factory also provides a bit of syntactical sugar that lets us shorten our definition.
-We simply ask the enclosing container to make a properly bound Factory for us using a `callAsFunction` function on `self`.
+You may have noticed in the previous example that Factory also provides a bit of syntactical sugar that lets us make our definitions more concise.
+We simply ask the enclosing container to make a properly bound Factory for us using `self.callAsFunction { ... }`.

 ```swift
 extension Container {